-Marketing collateral is a type of media or advertisement material used along the sales cycle to highlight a company’s product or service.
-There is a diverse range of marketing collateral, both digital and print collateral, but a key focus is on communicating the brand.
+Marketing collateral is a type of media or advertising used along the sales cycle to achieve a certain goal.
+From industry to industry and business to business, there is a large range of marketing collateral available.
+And of course, when you consider both digital and print material, the list gets longer.

-With multiple types of marketing collateral, there are many options to choose from when marketing a service, product, and brand.
-Deciding on the correct types contributes to the success and process of the marketing or sales goal.
-While there are numerous types of marketing collateral examples, the following is a marketing collateral list of 11 popular types used in business.
+With the numerous types of marketing collateral, there are many options to choose from when marketing a service, product, and brand.
+Deciding on the correct type of marketing collateral depends on the desired approach and intent of the marketing initiative.
+Below is a list of 11 popular and high-performing marketing collateral types used in business.

 11 Types of Marketing Collateral

 1) Blog posts

 A blog post is a very popular form of marketing collateral or content marketing used among businesses of all sizes.
 It gives your company the ability to regularly share content on your website.
 Blogs vary in topic, length, and purpose, but ultimately they are a powerful tool for marketing your business for a variety of reasons, as explained below.

 Benefits of blogs: